What is vibe coding? AI-powered software development explained

 - What is vibe coding?

-- AI tools enabling vibe coding
+- Key tools & frameworks enabling vibe coding

 - How vibe coding works